 How is my IUI due date calculated?

-We treat the IUI date as the day fertilisation likely happened and add 38 weeks (266 days) to estimate the due date (EDD).
+We treat the IUI date as the day fertilisation likely happened (Conception) and add 38 weeks (266 days) to estimate the due date.
 Gestational age is counted from an assumed last menstrual period two weeks before the IUI.
-So gestational age today is the days since IUI plus 14.

-Does an hCG ovulation trigger change the result?
+Does an hCG trigger shot change my Due Date?

-Not for the calculator math.
-The trigger simply times ovulation (typically 24–36 hours later) so your insemination matches release.
-Using the IUI date still yields the correct estimated EDD.
+No. The trigger shot simply times ovulation (typically 24–36 hours later) so the insemination matches the egg release.
+Using the IUI date is still the most accurate way to calculate your EDD.

 I had two IUIs on back-to-back days.
 Which date should I use?